meter-dev/backend/crawler/README.md

 # Meter-Crawler

-This tool can crwal the websites and generate a formatted report (JSON).
+This tool can crawl the websites and generate a formatted report (JSON).

 ## Supported website